Zhuang Ji (poet): Rebellion of the Seven States

-Emperor Han Wendi was the father by his wife Wang Zhi to Liu Pi and to crown prince, heir apparent to the empire.
-According to Sima Qian, prince Pi's son Liu Xian and his brother crown prince Qi became involved in a game of liubo "chess", which ended in the crown prince killing his nephew, Liu Pi's son, with the game board (which were often made of stone or bronze).
-Wendi died in 157 BCE and Qi became the emperor now known as Han Jingdi.
-Out of revenge and growing distrust of his brother, the emperor, Pi started building up wealth and military strength in Wu state.
-Jingdi then fell under the influence of his warmongering, trouble-making, and unwavering advocate of the Legalist school of thought minister Chao Cuo.
-This was followed by an imperial campaign to at least reduce the strength if not eliminate the semi-independent regional princes of Wu, Liang, Chu, and so on, thus to consolidate power in the central imperium.
-Perceiving the threat, and already so inclined due to the emperor (as crown prince) having killed his son, in 154 BCE prince Pi convinced six other ruling princes of the royal blood to rebel against the Han emperor; however, some of the rulers such as Liu Wu of Liang remained loyal vassals to Jingdi.
+Emperor Han Wendi was the father by his wife Wang Zhi to both Liu Pi and crown prince Liu Qi, heir apparent to the empire.
+According to Sima Qian, prince Liu Pi's son Liu Xian and his uncle the crown prince became involved in a game of liubo, which ended in the crown prince killing his nephew with the game board.
+Wendi died in 157 BCE and Qi became Emperor Han Jingdi.
+Liu Pi started building up wealth and military strength in Wu state in reaction to this.
+Jingdi then fell under the influence of his warmongering Legalist minister Chao Cuo.
+This was followed by an imperial campaign to reduce the strength, if not eliminate, the semi-independent princes to consolidate power in the central empire.
+Perceiving the threat of the emperor, in 154 BCE prince Pi convinced six other ruling princes to rebel against the Han emperor; however, some of the rulers such as Liu Wu of Liang remained loyal vassals to Jingdi.
 This was the beginning of what is known as the Rebellion of the Seven States, or the Vassals' Rebellion.

 Later life

-Zhuang Ji would go on to develop his literary career at the patronage of the Han emperor's younger brother, the literally inclined Liu Wu, ruler of Liang.
-He would thus avoid the disaster which would soon befall his former patron, as a result of his rebellious actions.
-However, danger affected Liang also, as it ended up as target of attack by Liu Pi and allies.

 At the court of Liu Wu, prince of Liang

-Zhuang, Zou, and Mei seem to have taken the opportunity to leave Wu at some point during the process of the developing troubles, perhaps in 157 BCE, before things got too perilous, and actual warfare broke out.
-Furthermore, Zhuang Ji's companions Zou Yang and Mei Cheng had memorialized Liu Pi advising him to not revolt against the Han emperor, advice which was rejected.
-The three went to Liang, where they obtained the patronage of Liu Wu, Prince of Liang, the Han emperor's younger brother, and a great patron of the literary arts.
+Zhuang, Zou, and Mei seem to have taken the opportunity to leave Wu at some point before the rebellion, perhaps in 157 BCE.
+Furthermore, Zhuang Ji's companions Zou Yang and Mei Cheng had advised Liu Pi to not revolt against the Han emperor, advice which was rejected.
+The three went to Liang, where they obtained the patronage of Liu Wu, Prince of Liang, the Han emperor's younger brother and a great patron of the literary arts.